 Click “Next” at the top right to add your caption and tag the Instagram user who originally posted the photo.
 It’s important to tag the user so they know you shared their photo.
 This will build customer loyalty and trust.
 Remember to choose hashtags that are relevant to the post, so as to increase its reach.

 Just like that you’ve just successfully reposted an Instagram photo using the Repost App!

-Social media has been an incredibly useful platform for small businesses, when it comes to high touch advertising.
-Having command of resources already in your wheelhouse you’ll soon see they can play a meaningful part in marketing your business.
+Social media has been an incredibly useful platform for small business marketing.
+Having command of resources already in your wheelhouse, you’ll soon see they can play a meaningful part in growing and promoting your business.
 Looking for more tips, check out our blog post on how to use Instagram for small businesses.